ggowan/easy-nmc/README.md

 dev_appserver.py app.yaml
 ```

 Point your webrowser at http://localhost:8080 to try out your changes.

+## Release Process
-After committing and pushing your changes you can deploy the application to the development site using this command:
+After committing and pushing your changes on the dev branch you can deploy the application to the development site using this command:

 ```
 gcloud app deploy app.yaml